 - and much more

-Remember, the world is always a better place when someone takes the courage to step up and share who they really are.
-There are a wealth of resources online that can help make this process comfortable, and many organizations that specify helping older LGBT people.
+The world is always a better place when someone takes the courage to step up and share who they really are.
+Gay seniors coming out can use these resources to make this process comfortable and inclusive.

-5 Tips for a senior joining the LGBT community
+5 Tips for a gay senior joining the LGBT community

-No matter where you live, from Los Angeles to New York City, London, Cairo, Tokyo or Sydney, there are some shared experiences that you can expect when you come out in your later life.
+No matter where you live, from Los Angeles to New York City, London, Cairo, Tokyo or Sydney, there are shared experiences that you can expect when you come out later in life.
 Here are our 5 tips to help guide and prepare you for coming out:

 1. Be prepared for questions